cyclic-software/docs/docs/how-to/rest-api-and-dynamodb.md

 ![BikesDB.png](../../static/img/tutorial/rest-api/BikesDB.png)

-Everything’s going great, it’s time to get started building our database!

-First of all, every AWS DynamoDB instance has a specific name, also known as a *table name*.
+Before we get started, it's important to note that every AWS DynamoDB instance has a specific name, also known as a *table name*.
 It’s given to us by Cyclic in its database dashboard page.

 ![Copying table name to the clipboard.](../../static/img/tutorial/rest-api/screencast2.gif)

 Let’s copy that value into the `.env.sample` file and remove the `BUCKET` variable.
 Such a file contains environment variables that must be registered before running our server.
-It won’t work until we copy it into a `.env` file, however:
+However, it won’t work until we copy it into a `.env` file:

 [Learn more about environment variables.](https://www.freecodecamp.org/news/what-are-environment-variables-and-how-can-i-use-them-with-gatsby-and-netlify/)